ankita-sharma2019/content/Packs/Armorblox/Integrations/Armorblox/README.md

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Armorblox.
 3. Click **Add instance** to create and configure a new integration instance.
+4. Select **Fetches incidents** to pull incidents from Armorblox to Cortex
+5. Select Classifier as Armorblox-Classifier
+6. Select Mapper as Armorblox-Mapper

     | **Parameter** | **Required** |
     | --- | --- |